 - Test carrying skills by collecting your supplies, packing them into a vehicle, and taking them in as promptly as possible.

-- Reach out to your emergency contacts at a specific time to see how they feel about being on your contact list.
+- Reach your emergency contacts at a specific time to see how they feel about being on your list.

-If you have others going with you, see if you can get them to join you at a specific place with all their items before a particular deadline.
-If everyone can get to the place, then your plan should be rather easy to use in the long run.
+If you have others going with you, see if you can get them to join you at a specific place with all their items before the deadline.
+If everyone can get to the place, your plan should be easy to use in the long run.

 Survival Water Storage, Purification and Filtering for Long Term